Home » Trans Equality »

 Under the Equality Act 2010 a person has the protected characteristic of gender reassignment if “the person is proposing to undergo, is undergoing or has undergone a process (or part of a process) for the purpose of reassigning the person’s sex by changing physiological or other attributes of sex“.

 The Equality Act Statutory Codes of Practice make clear that you don’t need to have spoken to a doctor and you don’t need to take hormones or have any surgery.
 You don’t need to have a gender recognition certificate (GRC).
 It’s enough to have proposed, for example, that you intend to change your name or title (Ms/Mx/Mr) or the pronouns you use (She/They/He).
-The Service Provision Statutory Code of Practice states that gender-variant children are included in the gender reassignment protected characteristic.

 In September 2020, the Employment Tribunal ruled in Taylor v Jaguar Land Rover Limited that the protected characteristic of gender reassignment includes people who identify as non-binary or gender fluid.